Development Planning & Applications

 - Development Planning – Inquiries and Questions

-Development Planning refers to the technical review and processing of development proposals received by the City of White Rock.
+Development planning refers to the technical review and processing of development applications received by the City of White Rock.
 Using various City plans and policies, Planning staff undertake a critical and professional evaluation of all development applications received by the City.
 Depending on the type of application, public consultation and notice may be required at various points during the review and approval process.

-Please click here for a link for the City's list of current development applications.
+Please click the following link to see the City's list of current development applications.
 Be aware that this list updated on a monthly basis.
 Additionally, project statistics outlined in an application's description are approximately only, and may change prior to final approval.

 For the most up-to-date information on any particular development application, please contact Planning & Development Services staff by emailing email@example.com.